rampatra/jbot/docs/facebook/README-Facebook-JBot-4.0.0.md

 event etc. To receive events from Fb, you just have to define methods with `@Controller` annotation (from here on, we will call them as `@Controller`).

+i.
 Here is a simple example which gets invoked when your bot receives an event of type `MESSAGE` or `POSTBACK` from facebook.
 ```java
 @Controller(events = {EventType.MESSAGE, EventType.POSTBACK})